 - How many sessions can I work?

-Extended hours during the week or on weekends are possible by mutual agreement, as long as the total hours worked stay within the contract limits.
+For annualized sessions, the RGP should aim for at least 30 weeks out of 52.
+Extended hours during the week or on weekends are possible by mutual agreement, as long as total hours stay within the contract limits.
 Extended-hour sessions are included in the job plan, allowing assessment of the balance between clinical work, admin, and CPD.

 - What is an induction programme?